sdersc/TaskLink-organizing-personal-projects/README.md

 # organizing-personal-projects
-Flask website for organizing personal projects and tasks
+A Flask website for organizing personal projects and tasks.

-How to instal and use the website from your computer
+How to install and use the website from your computer.

 1. Extract the archive
 2. Open Command Prompt with administrator